John10mc/CipherCrack/README.md

 # 2020-ca216-cipher-crack

 This is the repository for the CA216 Operating Systems Cipher-crack project.
+View CipherCrack/docs for more info.